CaRi-heart technology

 Alternatively, you may be given medicine to raise your heart rate instead of increasing your activity levels.

-For infrequent symptoms, your consultant may suggest having a cardiac event monitor fitted.
-These devices can be used for longer periods, sometimes up to three years, but are designed to be activated when you feel symptoms, rather than continuously monitoring electrical activity.
+For infrequent symptoms, your cardiology consultant may suggest you have a cardiac event monitor fitted.
+These devices can be used for longer periods, sometimes up to three years.
+They are designed to activate when you feel symptoms, rather than continuously monitoring electrical activity.

 One of the most common types of cardiac event monitors is an implantable loop recorder (ILR).
-This is inserted under the skin on your chest in a minor surgical procedure but doesn't interfere with daily life.
-Once fitted, it can help your cardiologist understand why you're having irregular symptoms such as dizzy spells, blackouts and palpitations.
+We insert the device just under the skin on your chest during a minor surgical procedure.
+It won't interfere with your daily life.
+Once in place, it helps your cardiologist understand the cause of irregular symptoms like dizzy spells, blackouts or palpitations.

 We offer several different payment options for a private electrocardiogram test if you'd prefer HCA UK to provide your care.
 If you have private medical insurance, the cost may be covered under your policy.
 It's always worth speaking to your insurer about your cover and any conditions that apply.